palladius/app-mod-workshop-set-by-step/workshop-steps/60-storage/README.md

 * Want to send an email every time an image with "dangerous" or "nude" comes in?
 You can do that without touching the PHP code.

 * Want to use a Gemini Multimodal model every time an image comes in to describe it, and upload the DB with its description?
 You can do that without touching the PHP code.
 You don't believe me?
 Keep reading on in chapter 7.

+We've just unlocked a big space of opportunity here, and that's just because 👨‍🏫 Wietse is my Cloud Run mentor.